sanger-tol/insdcdownload/README.md

 **sanger-tol/insdcdownload** is a pipeline that downloads assemblies from INSDC into a Tree of Life directory structure.

-The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It uses Docker/Singularity containers making installation trivial and results highly reproducible.
-The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
-Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community!

-On release, automated continuous integration tests run the pipeline on a full-sized dataset on the GitHub CI infrastructure.
-This ensures that the pipeline runs in a third-party environment, and has sensible resource allocation defaults set to run on real-world datasets.

-## Pipeline summary

-## Overview

 The pipeline takes an assembly accession number, as well as the assembly name, and downloads it.
 It also builds a set of common indices (such as `samtools faidx`), and extracts the repeat-masking performed by the NCBI.

 Steps involved: